-38. Offences (owner/occupier)
+38. Offences

-The Board may, by notice in writing given to the owner/occupier of the premises concerned, direct that person so notified to incur compliance with the Boards By-Laws, within the specified time frame as directed in the notice.
+The Board may, by notice in writing given to the owner/occupier of the premises concerned, direct that person so notified to incur compliance with the Board’s by-laws, within the specified time frame as directed in the notice.

-38.1 Failure to Comply with Notice
+38.1 Failure to comply with notice

 A person who fails to comply with a direction contained within a notice commits an offence.